-The team of librarians in European Collections and Cataloguing (ECC) are the curators of the Library’s collections of European-language material.
+The Collections and Academic Liaison (CAL) department includes the team of librarians who are the curators of the Library’s collections of European-language material.
 We have sole responsibility for post-1900 titles, and share responsibility for antiquarian material with colleagues in Special Collections.
-The languages on which we focus are those taught by the University – Catalan, Dutch, French, German, Greek, Italian, Polish, Portuguese, Russian, Spanish and Ukrainian.
+The languages on which the European librarians in CAL focus are those taught by the University – Catalan, Dutch, French, German, Greek, Italian, Polish, Portuguese, Russian, Spanish and Ukrainian.
 Material in other European languages is currently acquired in minimal quantities, but the Library holds strong historical collections in many other European languages, and management of these is also part of our remit.

-The word “European” in our name refers to the geographical origins of the languages we cover, not to the geographical scope of the countries we represent in our acquisitions.
-ECC also handle material from all countries where the languages of Europe are spoken – Latin America, the Caribbean, French-speaking Canada, French- and Portuguese-speaking Africa.
+The word “European” in terms of our work refers to the geographical origins of the languages we cover, not to the geographical scope of the countries we represent in our acquisitions.
+CAL also handle material from all countries where the languages of Europe are spoken – Latin America, the Caribbean, French-speaking Canada, French- and Portuguese-speaking Africa.

-In theory, we deal strictly with material in European languages, with responsibility for English-language materials relating to our parts of the world sitting with our counterparts in English Collections.
+In theory, we deal strictly with material in European languages, with responsibility for English-language materials relating to our parts of the world sitting with our counterparts in the English section of CAL.
 This contrasts with the organisation in many other libraries, where area specialists work on all material relating to their area regardless of language.
 In practice, however, we do of course take a keen interest and often an active part in the acquisition of English-language material.
 The idea that our users deal with one set of people if they are interested in books about Russia in Russian, and a different set of people if they are also interested in books about Russia in English, is not a distinction we would ever wish to insist upon.
 English-language titles will feature regularly in our posts.